knewplay/book-programming-essential/toolset/tools.md

 3. Branching Out: Create a new branch when experimenting or adding a new feature.
 This keeps the main codebase stable and allows for isolated testing and development.

-4. Adopt a consistent branch naming convention and clarity in the branch's purpose.
+4. Consistency: Adopt a consistent branch naming convention and clarity in the branch's purpose.
 Examples of branch names are *launch-mechanism*, *sensor-integration*, and *battery-optimization*.

 5. Regular Updates: Pull changes from the main branch regularly.
 This reduces the likelihood of conflicts and keeps your local copy up to date.